 - After pausing for one or two seconds with your leg up, slowly and controlled, lower it back down.

 - After completing the specified number of repetitions, switch legs and complete the fire hydrant workout.

 For a fire hydrant exercise visual, check out this video below.

 - Keep a tight core and stabilize your body in all fours

 - Full range of motion but do NOT overextend if it's uncomfortable (the mobility will come)

 - Do an equal amount of sets and reps on each leg to avoid muscle imbalance

 - To progress the movement, use a resistance band

 Fire Hydrant Exercise - Pain Relief:

 Before doing the fire hydrant workout, many people suffer from hip tightness and pain.
-Exercises similar to the fire hydrant workout are great for strengthening the muscle, but if you are looking to ease hip pain or hip pain while sleeping and give back mobility to the muscle, you should consider another alternative known as deep tissue massage (see tailbone pain exercises for an exhaustive guide).
+Exercises similar to the fire hydrant workout are great for strengthening the glutes, but if you are looking to ease hip pain or hip pain while sleeping and give back mobility to the muscle, you should consider another alternative known as deep tissue massage (see tailbone pain exercises for an exhaustive guide).